makersacademy/chitter-challenge/README.md

 - [x] Dev environment setup (getting a Capybara 200)
 - [x] postsql / database setup
 - [x] I want to post a message to chitter
+- [x] I want to see all peeps in reverse chronological order
 - [x] I want to see the time at which it was made
 - [x] I want to sign up for Chitter
 - [x] I want to log in to Chitter